Red Hulk

-The Red Hulk is an alias that is used by several fictional characters appearing in American comic books published by Marvel Comics: Thunderbolt Ross and Robert Maverick as well as other equivalents in specific Marvel timelines.
+The Red Hulk is an alias that is used by several fictional characters appearing in American comic books published by Marvel Comics; examples include Thunderbolt Ross and Robert Maverick, as well as other equivalents in specific Marvel timelines.
 The character has appeared in numerous adaptions in media alongside the comics including several animated television shows, video games and in the Marvel Cinematic Universe film Captain America: Brave New World (2025).

 Fictional character biography

 Thunderbolt Ross

 The first Red Hulk (also known as Rulk) appeared in the Hulk series that debuted in 2008.
-The 2010 World War Hulks storyline reveals that this being is Thaddeus "Thunderbolt" Ross, the United States Army General who is the father-in-law and longtime nemesis of Bruce Banner.
-The storyline reveals that Ross was given the ability to transform into the Red Hulk by the criminal organizations A.I.M. and the Intelligencia and that he did this in order to better fight the original Hulk.
+The 2010 World War Hulks storyline reveals Red Hulk to be Thunderbolt Ross, a longtime adversary of the Hulk.
+The storyline reveals that Ross was given the ability to transform into the Red Hulk by the criminal organizations A.I.M. and Intelligencia, which he agrees to in order to better fight the original Hulk.

 Robert Maverick

 The second Red Hulk appears in the 2017 debut issue of U.S.Avengers.
-Four-star General Robert Maverick is selected for his genetic profile to create a being who is "halfway to a Hulk".
-A device called the Hulk Plug-In, created by Avengers Idea Mechanics (a legitimate technology company created from the remains of the defunct supervillain organization Advanced Idea Mechanics), is implanted in Maverick's wrist.
-When triggered, it turns him into the Red Hulk for one hour approximately every day and a half.
-Unlike his predecessor, Maverick retains his mustache as the Red Hulk and wears his sunglasses.
-He joins the U.S. Avengers.
+Four-star general Robert Maverick is selected for his genetic profile to create a being who is "halfway to a Hulk".
+A device called the Hulk Plug-In, created by Avengers Idea Mechanics, was implanted in Maverick's wrist, giving him the ability to transform into Red Hulk for one hour approximately every day and a half.
+Maverick goes on to join the U.S. Avengers.

 Joe Fixit

-The Hulk's Joe Fixit personality later gained the ability to transform into the Red Hulk while in the Below-Place.
+The Hulk's Joe Fixit personality gained the ability to transform into the Red Hulk while in the Below-Place.